righthalfplane/SdrGlut/README.md

 SdrGlut V1.24 Adds a Help Window and Some Bug Fixes.

+Update - Fixed some problems with the Windows install versions.

 What is new ?

 SdrGlut has a Help Window that covers the basic operation of the program.